clusterio/clusterio/docs/writing-plugins.md

     master server.

 **MasterConfigGroup**:
-    Subclass of `PluginConfigGroup` to defining the master server configuration fields for this plugin.
+    Subclass of `PluginConfigGroup` for defining the master server configuration fields for this plugin.
 See [Plugin Configuration](#plugin-configuration)